Ginny Buckley: Acting

 Buckley made her television acting debut in 2008, playing a newsreader on The Bill.

 Writing

 Buckley went on to write regularly about cars and transport for many national newspapers and magazines and became the first female motoring editor of a national newspaper when she took on the role at the News of the World.

 In January 2015 Buckley was announced as the new Motoring Editor for Good Housekeeping magazine in the UK.

-Ginny is a Juror for World Car of the Year Awards (WCOTY).
+Buckley is a Juror for World Car of the Year Awards (WCOTY).

 Personal life

-Buckley lives in Henley-on-Thames and is a mother of one.
+Buckley lives in Shiplake and is a mother of two sons, born 1986 and 2009.
 She is a supporter of Manchester United, and is a trustee of the club's charity, the Manchester United Foundation.